 During radiation therapy, your body uses a lot of energy.
-Stress related to your illness, daily trips for treatment, and the effects of radiation on normal cells can all make you more fatigued.
+You can feel more tired from the stress of being ill, daily trips for treatment, and the effects of radiation on normal cells.

-Fatigue varies with each person.
-It often begins in the first 2 weeks of treatment, and it can increase as you receive more radiation.
+Fatigue (feeling very tired) varies with each person.
+It often begins in the first 2 weeks of treatment.
+It can increase as you receive more radiation.

 When you start treatment, weekend breaks usually provide enough time to recover.
 If needed, take naps, go to bed earlier, or sleep in later.
-Radiation Oncology Radiation to the Abdomen

-Mild activity and gentle exercise can help decrease fatigue.
+Mild activity and gentle exercise can help lessen fatigue.
 Pace your activities.
 Plan rest periods to help avoid getting too tired.
-Keep as normal a schedule as possible.
+Keep as normal a schedule as you can.